MicrosoftDocs/cpp-docs/docs/standard-library/allocators-header.md

 ```

 > [!NOTE]
-> <allocators> was deprecated in Visual Studio 2019 version 16.3.
+> <allocators> is deprecated, starting with Visual Studio 2019 version 16.3.

 ## Remarks